 '''

 col.gameObject.transform.position.y = 50;

+col.gameObject.transform.position.z = -16;

 col.gameObject.transform.position.x = Random.Range(0,60);

 '''

-No matter what hits the player, we're going to throw it back up to the top of the screen at some random X position and let it fall back down.
-This becomes problematic if we end up having other stuff hit the player that doesn't need to respawn at the top of the building, but let's get it working simply, for the time being.
+No matter what hits the player, we're going to throw the colliding object back up to the top of the screen at some random X position and let it fall back down.
+This becomes problematic if we end up having other stuff hit the player that doesn't need to respawn at the top of the building, but let's get this script working simply for the time being.